The College of Midwives of Ontario

 Measles is a vaccine-preventable disease.
 In Ontario, occurrences of measles have been rare historically, owing to the successful elimination of measles in Canada and high immunization coverage over the past decades.
 However, the landscape has changed dramatically over the past year.

 The Measles, Mumps, Rubella (MMR) vaccine is the most effective way to prevent the spread of measles.
-Midwives are able to prescribe and administer the MMR vaccine as per the Designated Drugs and Substances Regulation, and can ask their clients if they are up to date on their vaccine.
+Midwives are able to administer the MMR vaccine as per the Designated Drugs and Substances Regulation, and can ask their clients if they are up to date on their vaccine.

 Read more: